MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/step-1-installing-the-base-platform.md

 - Make sure that you enter the appropriate licensing information (maximum number of connections you have purchased per server).
 System performance can be affected by the number of available connections.

 - Make sure that you have installed all the software prerequisites required for a BizTalk Server installation.
-For more information, see the BizTalk Server Installation Instructions at [Installation Guide for BizTalk 2013 R2 Accelerator for SWIFT](/biztalk/adapters-and-accelerators/accelerator-swift/install-biztalk-accelerator-for-swift).
+For more information, see the [BizTalk Server What's New, Install, Configuration, and Upgrade](/biztalk/install-and-config-guides/biztalk-server-what-s-new-installation-configuration-and-upgrade) and [Install BizTalk Accelerator for SWIFT](/biztalk/adapters-and-accelerators/accelerator-swift/install-biztalk-accelerator-for-swift).

 - Test all critical updates in an offline environment before installing them on your production servers.